sckott/recology/_drafts/2015-10-30-open-schol.md

 [Geoff Bilder][geoff], [Jennifer Lin][jlin], and [Cameron Neylon][cam] wrote a [blog post][post] back in February this year titled [_Principles for Open Scholarly Infrastructures_][post].
 In it, they explore the principles, describe why we need them, and talk a bit about implementation.

-They don't disuss an organization that primarily makes software, but I thought exploring these principles with respect to software would be a useful exercise.
+They don't discuss an organization that primarily makes software, but I thought exploring these principles with respect to software would be a useful exercise.
 I discuss this with respect to rOpenSci specifically, but try to make broader points about software where possible.

 ## The principles